joshspeagle/dynesty/docs/source/index.rst

 Citations
 =========

-If you find `dynesty` useful in your research, a list of papers that you should cite can be generated directly from the `sampler` object by calling::
+If you find `dynesty` useful in your research, please cite the `software <https://doi.org/10.5281/zenodo.3348367>`_ and relevant papers.
+A list of papers that you
+should cite can be generated directly from the `sampler` object by calling::

     print(sampler.citations)